DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   VLAN are monitored.
 The Cloud mode is for VxLAN and NVGRE, and the tunnel type, TNI/VNI, inner MAC and inner VLAN are monitored.
   The release 2.2 will contain these changes without backwards compatibility.

+* ABI changes are planned for struct virtio_net in order to support vhost-user multiple queues feature.
+  It should be integrated in release 2.2 without backward compatibility.